frindaddy/Reflowster/README.md

 # Reflowster

 Reflowster is a Textual-based control app for a solder reflow oven built from a toaster oven.
-It reads solder reflow profiles from JSON files, monitors temperature via a MAX31855 thermocouple reader, and controls a solid-state realy (SSR) using PID and time-proportional control.
+It reads solder reflow profiles from JSON files, monitors temperature via a MAX31855 thermocouple reader, and controls a solid-state relay (SSR) using PID and time-proportional control.

 <img width="1025" height="623" alt="image" src="https://github.com/user-attachments/assets/c4bde029-69ac-475f-a06e-c6271a99eb59" />